- Policies and Procedures Affecting All Students

 Dissertation Registration (998, 999)

-Students working on dissertation research (999) must register for a minimum of 3 credits of 999 per semester (excluding summers) until they have completed the minimum number of credits of 998 and 999 required by the university and their degree program.
-Then, they must register for 1 credit of 999 until the dissertation is complete and has been officially submitted to the library.
-See the Full-Time Classification section for more information.
+Students working on dissertation research (999) must register for a minimum of 3 credits of 999 per semester (excluding summers) until they have completed the minimum number of credits of 999 required by their degree program.
+Then, they may register for 1 credit of 999 until the dissertation is complete.
+See the "Full Time Status of Graduate Students" section for more information.